keldaanCommunity/pokemonAutoChess/changelog/patch-4.0.md

 - Azelf: new ability: Confusing Mind ; Confuse the target for 6 seconds
 - Mesprit: new ability: Song of desire ; Charms the target for 6 seconds
 - New ability for Scorbunny: Pyro Ball
+- Nerf Wobbuffet: HP ~~250~~ 180 ; new passive: cannot move or attack until PP bar is full

 # Changes to Synergies

 - Buff fire: burn chances ~~20/20/30/40%~~ → 30/40/50/100%

 - Fairy rework: splash damage has no longer an area of effect: it only deals damage to the attacker/target.
 If the target is not at range, it is charmed for 2 seconds